jeftegoes/DesignPatternsOverviewAndExamples/README.md

 ### 5.3.2.
 Summary

 - To implement a prototype, partially construct an object and store it somewhere.
+- C#
+  - Clone the prototype:
+    - Implement your own deep copy functionality; or
+    - Serialize and deserialize.
+- Python
   - Deep copy the prototype.
+  - A Factory provides a convenient API for using prototypes.
 - Customize the resulting instance.
-- A Factory provides a convenient API for using prototypes.

 ## 5.4.
 Singleton